-Since 2010, I have curated multiple exhibitions, including the award-winning Designed to Mobilize: Propaganda Kimono 1920-1945, which illustrated the influence of patterns manufactured as propaganda during the Asia-Pacific War, and Reimagined: Innovations in Fiber, an exhibition of Miami-based contemporary artists characterized by their use of experimental materials.
+Since 2010, I have curated multiple exhibitions, including Designed to Mobilize: Propaganda Kimono 1920-1945, which illustrated the influence of patterns manufactured as propaganda during the Asia-Pacific War, and Reimagined: Innovations in Fiber, an exhibition of Miami-based contemporary artists characterized by their use of experimental materials.
+My award winning-curatorial work has been featured in Forbes, Culture Type, and numerous media outlets.
 View a brief summary of select past exhibitions and exhibition-related projects below!

 Virtual Beader programmer, Federico Giovine (Aerospace Engineering, Florida Tech Class of 2020), poses with the completed project.
 Melbourne, FL.

 “Virtual Beader,” Digital Application for Ubuhle Women: Beadwork and the Art of Independence, 2020.

 This digital application, a collaborative student project, was designed to accompany the presentation of a South African beadwork exhibition traveled by International Arts and Artists.
 Virtual Beader invited museum visitors to virtually “complete” a deceased artist’s unfinished work.
 The exhibition was also complemented by a click360 virtual tour which can be viewed here.

 Designed to Mobilize: Propaganda Kimono 1920 - 1945, 2019

 This exhibition focused on the iconography, motifs, and metaphors displayed in Japanese objects manufactured as propaganda during the Asia-Pacific War (1931 – 1945).
 Produced within a nation primed to advance its cultural identity on the world stage, textiles provide an important lens for understanding the role of consumerism, coercion, and fashion during a remarkable and controversial period of transition.
 The exhibition was complemented by a click360 virtual tour which can be viewed here.